Pan Seared Scallops

 The technique of adding the butter and basting the scallops as you cook them is fabulous.
 No burned or blackened butter.
 No over-done scallops.
 Just succulence.

 And the butter that’s left in the skillet?
 Pour it over the scallops.
 We dipped them in that butter.
-We also dipped a marvelous green rice that I had made to accompany.
+We also stirred it into a marvelous green rice that I had made to accompany it.
 Oh, so delicious.

 These scallops are easy and delicious.
 What more can one ask from a simple Sunday dinner?
 This was my first time making seafood from beginning to end, and I have to say, it’s definitely a recipe I’ll make again.